alexanderconstancio/NewsAppLivefrontCodeChallenge/README.md

 # News!
 LivefrontCodeChallenge

-This app uses the NYT API to fetch and displays popular aticles.
+This app uses the NYT API to fetch and display popular aticles.
 Filter between popular articles today, last 7 days, and last 30 days.
 Uses SwiftSoup to scrape the article body and display on the details page.

 - Tested using Unit test for API links and keys.